Perfect Roasted Potatoes Every time!

 Instructions

-• Drain water, then transfer potatoes to a sheet pan.
+• Roast: Drain water, then transfer potatoes to a sheet pan.
 Toss well with olive oil, salt, pepper, and rosemary.
-Place in oven and cook 15 minutes.
+Place in oven and cook for 15 minutes.
 Toss and return to oven for 15-20 more minutes, until the potatoes look crispy and browned, and creamy on the inside.

 Notes

 *The use of rosemary is optional.
 We love it when cooking the potatoes for brunch or as a side for steak.
 The flavors work great with those options.
 If you don’t like rosemary, or it wouldn’t compliment the flavors of your entrée, leave it out.
 We use rosemary about 1/2 the time we make these potatoes.
-See below for examples.

 Nutrition